John William Heslop-Harrison: Career

 From 1903 to 1905 he was a schoolmaster in Gateshead and then until 1917 in Middlesbrough.

 In 1917 he began lecturing in Genetics and Botany at the University of Newcastle being given a professorship in 1927.
 He remained in this role until retiring in 1946.

 Rùm

-In 1948 he was accused by John Raven, a University of Cambridge classics tutor, of making false claims to have discovered certain plant species on the island of Rùm on the west coast of Scotland.
+In 1948 he was determined by John Raven, a University of Cambridge classics tutor, to have made false claims to have discovered certain plant species on the island of Rùm on the west coast of Scotland.
 Whether or not such grasses were on Rùm is pivotal to a theory that the islands escaped the last ice age.
 The fraud claim is described – and its veracity supported – in Karl Sabbagh's 1999 book, A Rum Affair.
 In 2008 further proof about the forgeries committed by Heslop-Harrison emerged.

 Lamarckian experiments

 Heslop Harrison was described as a loner who avoided as much contact as possible with other professionals and conducted most of his experiments at his home in Birtley, Tyne and Wear.
 He was a supporter of Lamarckian evolution from his experiments with moths and sawflies.
 According to researcher Michael A. Salmon "Heslop Harrison claimed to have experimental proof that physical changes in the life of an individual moth or sawfly could be passed on to its progeny, according to the theory of Lamarck...
 For example, Heslop Harrison thought that melanism resulted from the effect of pollution on individual moths which somehow altered their genes.
 When others attempted to repeat his experiment, however, they always seemed to come up with different results."

 In the 1920s, Heslop Harrison conducted experiments on the peppered moth, claiming to have evidence for the inheritance of acquired characteristics.
 Other scientists failed to replicate his results.
 His experiments were criticised by J. B. S. Haldane.